Philadelphia Shakespeare Theatre

-The Philadelphia Shakespeare Festival is an annual Shakespearean theatre festival in Philadelphia.
-Every year, The Festival produces two or three productions of Shakespeare's plays.
-Starting out as the Red Heel Theatre in 1989, and changing name and purpose in 1993, The Philadelphia Shakespeare Festival is now the region's only theatre devoted entirely to Shakespeare's works.
-In 2008/9, they engaged in intensive planning with the board of directors and cultural and community leaders and decided to re-brand and rename the company to better reflect their programming.
-The Philadelphia Shakespeare Theatre now has several programs for adults and students including a lecture series featuring world-renowned Shakespeare scholars, Shakespeare School Tour which also tours in schools, and a Classical Acting Academy providing early career actors with intense classical training culminating in a free summer Shakespeare play for the public.
+Every year, the Festival produced two or three productions of Shakespeare's plays.
+Founded as the Red Heel Theatre in 1989, and changing name and purpose in 1993, the Philadelphia Shakespeare Festival was the region's only theatre devoted entirely to Shakespeare's works.
+In 2008/9, the company was renamed The Philadelphia Shakespeare Theatre.
+The Theatre had several programs for adults and students including a lecture series, school matinees, a Shakespeare School Tour, placed teaching artists in classrooms, and a Classical Acting Academy providing early career actors with intense classical training culminating in a free summer Shakespeare play for the public.